 #3 – You’ve braced yourself for rejection

-And by “bracing yourself,” I mean getting whoopin’, hollerin’ excited about the word “No.” We all know the story of J. K. Rowling who faced rejection from agents and publishers before she finally landed a deal for Harry Potter.
+And by “bracing yourself,” I mean getting whoopin’, hollerin’ excited about the word “No.” We all know the story of J. K. Rowling who faced a lot of rejection before she finally landed a deal for Harry Potter.
 And now look.

-Stay the course, and think of every rejection as a learning experience, a stepping stone to getting an offer of representation and eventually landing a deal and seeing your hard work on shelves.
+Stay the course, and think of every rejection as a learning experience, a stepping stone to getting an offer of representation, then a publishing deal, and finally seeing your hard work on shelves.
 Here are several forms rejection can take:

 - You query an agent or editor and you don’t hear back.
 Oftentimes, these gatekeepers simply don’t have time to respond in writing to every query they receive and respond only to authors they’re interested in representing.